Archangel tarot card interpretation. Ways to interpret Tarot cards. — High Priest, Hierophant

 20 Karma, rewards/punishments, inner challenge, rebirth

-21 Unification, achievement, vision of the big picture, success, completion
+21 Uniting, achieving, seeing the big picture, success, completion

-So, we talked about the main meaning of the Major Arcana, now it’s worth moving on to the Minor.
-We will also take as a basis the interpretation of Tarot White.
-Please note that the interpretation of the Minor Arcana and court cards in different decks can vary, sometimes quite significantly.
+So, we have talked about the main meaning of the Major Arcana, now we should move on to the Minor Arcana.
+We will also take White's interpretation of the Tarot as a basis.
+Please note that the interpretation of the Minor Arcana and court cards in different decks can change, sometimes quite significantly.

 Wands